WebAhead/client-token-auth/README.md

 ## Workshop setup

 1. Clone this repo
+1. `cd workshop`
 1. `npm install`
-1. `npm run dev`
+1. `npm start`

-Open http://localhost:8080 in your browser and you should see a form for logging in with an email and password.
-Open `workshop/app.js` and you can see the JavaScript that renders this form.
+Open http://localhost:3000 in your browser and you should see a form for logging in with an email and password.
+Open `workshop/src/App.js` and you can see the JavaScript that renders this form.

 ## Part 1: logging in

 To log in we must send a `POST` request containing the user's email and password to our API server's login endpoint.
 The URL is `https://dogs-rest.herokuapp.com/v1/users/login/`.

-Our API request functions live in `workshop/api.js` to keep the code organised, so you'll need to look in there.
+Our API request functions live in `workshop/utils/api.js` to keep the code organised, so you'll need to look in there.

 ### Challenge 1